rust-dev-tools/dev-tools-team/rls/rls-cargo-build-integration-notes.md

 # RLS <> Cargo <> External build integration

+## Glossary
+* Crate - compilation unit as understood by `rustc`
+* (Cargo) Package - set of files, including the package manifest that specifies how these can be compiled into crates
+* Crate target - Way to compile a package into a crate to be used in a certain purpose, e.g. `bin`, `lib`, `build` (script), `test`, ...
+* Crate artifact - file that is the result of crate target compilation
+* Workspace - set of crates that user is actively editing (in pure Cargo world this corresponds to Cargo workspaces)
+* Dependencies - crates supplied by the build system (downloaded from crates.io, specified by path etc, but NOT edited - read-only)
+* Build driver - whoever kicks off and controls most of the build (think `cargo build`, `buck build` etc.)
+* Package dependency graph - dependencies between concrete packages (e.g. `my-crate 0.3.3` -> `serde 1.0.71`)
+* Action graph - graph of abstract actions to be performed, e.g. compiling a crate target or running build script
+* Build plan - dependency graph between commands (mostly `rustc` and possibly build plan execution) which, when executed, leads to compilation of (a) crate target(s)
+* Build orchestration - generating a build plan from an action graph

+# Problem

-The problem that is being solved is being able to support build systems other than Cargo by the RLS to get diagnostics and project indexing.
+The problem that is being solved is twofold:
+1. RLS needs to (efficiently) support Rust projects using other build systems than pure Cargo (needs to know relevant `rustc` commands)

-## Scope
+2. Cargo and other build systems should understand each other (when one performs the build sometimes it needs to know how to build an artifact built using the other)

 We can think of the 3 components and boundaries between them:

 RLS <> Cargo <> External build system

-Who has the responsibility for orchestrating the build?
-1. RLS - needs to maintain its own version of dep graph/build plan
-2. Cargo - RLS asks Cargo for what needs to be run (e.g. 'given these dirty files, what commands should I rerun') and RLS executes the commands
+For performing analysis, RLS needs to answer the following question: 'given these dirty files, what commands should I run?'.
+For build system interop, Cargo and other build systems need to settle on a common abstraction (packages/crates/files dependencies? bare invocations?) in order to understand steps needed to compile a target built using the other system.

+(RLS) Who is responsible for build orchestration?
+1. RLS internally - needs to maintain its own version of abstract action graph and a mapping between it and a concrete build plan.
+Needs to understand which crate targets are dirty from a set of dirty files.
+2. Build system - RLS fetches the build plan from an external build system.
+Bonus points if the RLS can also only supply a list of dirty files and receive only the relevant sub-plan to execute.

+(Cargo <> other build system) What do systems need to know about each other?
+1. Build output for a given crate target - knowing this, a build system can only delegate to the other as a subroutine and use only the resulting artifacts (e.g. `.rlib`, debug symbols)
+2. Transitive file-level dependencies
+    1. Correct dependency/freshness tracking, e.g. external build system might need to understand that Cargo-managed crate target is fresh and can reuse (cloud) cache-managed artifacts
+    2. Generating external build system manifests, e.g. Makefiles
+3. Crate target dependencies - (together with file-level deps?) could be used to generate external build system manifests for more abstract build systems, e.g. define Buck/Bazel build rules

-## Current status
+# Current status
+## RLS
-RLS keeps its own crate target dependency graph with commands associated with them.
+RLS keeps its own crate target dependency graph with commands associated with them (which can be thought of as an action graph + build plan).
 To do so, it invokes Cargo to perform a full `check` build and intercepts every `rustc` invocaton and associates it with a crate target.
-When modifying files the RLS detects dirty crate targets and reruns the `rustc` commands.
+When modifying files the RLS detects dirty crate targets using a path heuristic and reruns the associated `rustc` commands.

-Goals:
+We'd like to:
-1. Don't duplicate dep graph/build orchestration inside the RLS
+1. Not duplicate dep graph/build orchestration inside the RLS
 2. Understand other build systems - provide a common interface for an executable build plan

+### Build types
+#### Incremental
+We assume that the build plan has not changed, which means we can reuse it and query it for required commands that has to be rerun.
+  - triggerd by the RLS (source files changed)
+#### From scratch
+The build plan has possibly changed or is insufficient - we need to regenerate it using the build system.
+  - triggered by the user (e.g. build manifest or relevant package configuration was changed)

+## Cargo
+Cargo is capable of generating a build plan for `cargo build` (with `-Z unstable-options --build-plan`), which is a dependency graph between commands (`rustc` and calling build scripts, together with args, env, cwd), where each command is also tagged with a package name, version, crate target kind, Target/Host architecture differentiation and a list of resulting crate artifacts.

+Generating the build plan and its format are currently unstable and not yet used to integrate with other build systems or RLS.

+Note: When emitting build plan for `cargo check` is supported, the RLS could possibly drop a dependency the Cargo library.

-## What Cargo does
+### What Cargo does (`cargo {build,check}`)
+An arbitrary breakdown that we think might be useful to identify separate, replaceable steps:
 1. Configuration (incl. package overrides etc.)
 2. Version resolution
 3. Package dependency graph construction (Cargo.lock)